How to Create a Link for Photos in Google Drive

 8. Tap Copy link.

-Install it directly from the Google Workspace Marketplace:
+Install Drive Explorer Pro from the Google Workspace Marketplace:

 Launching Drive Explorer Pro

-1. Open a Google Sheets spreadsheet.
+1. Open Google Sheets.

-Configuring Access and Preview Settings
+Setting File Access and Image Preview Size

 1. Click the Settings tab in the sidebar.

-4. Click Save selected settings as Default.
+5. Click Save selected settings as Default.

 Choosing Photo Details to Add to Google Sheets

-1. Click the List files tab in the sidebar.
+1. Click the List Files tab in the sidebar.

 OptionWhen to use it